dp28/layer/README.md

 # Layer

-A command-line tool to the GNOME terminal background from Jade templates and JSON data
+A command-line tool to the GNOME terminal background from Jade templates and JSON data.

 ## Simple example